Aspects of Jesus

-Even the J-person said, "Because narrow the gate and constricted the way leading into Life, and those finding it are few."
+Even the J-person said, "Because narrow the gate and constricted the way leading unto Life, and those finding it are few."
 Sounds like BAD news, doesn't it?
 But maybe it isn't!
-Perhaps the first part is really GOOD news, and the second part is just a sad commentary?
+May we see the first part is really GOOD news, and the second part is just a sad commentary?
 And again, "Strive to enter by the narrow door."
 Obviously, we can ignore all the normal or wide entrances in our precludes wasting time and effort in drifting or wandering around.